OctopusDeploy/blog/blog/2022-07/rfc-migrate-scriptcs-dotnet-script/index.md

 ## When will this be released?

-dotnet-script is now available for use and is the default C# scripting language from 2025.2 on.
+dotnet-script is now available for use and is the default C# scripting language from Octopus 2025.2 onwards.

 ## We want your feedback